project-neon/Gout/README.md

 The GOUT project consists of a flux sensor and a system that help and award the user over it's water usage.
 The sensor on the feeder of the water reservoir, measures the amount of water that enters it, and through a very easy to use and affordable microcontroller with wireless connection (ESP8266), the system can read and display to the user the water he used, and compare it to a previously set goal.

+#Warning

+This project was developed at a hackaton, the functions implemented here worked flawlessly at the event, but some fuctions like deep-sleep for power saving as planned by the creators are still not implemented, and we encourage you in doing it!

 ## How-to-build

 Check out our Instructables link[Click Here](http://www.instructables.com).